sirkibsirkib/seaso/README.md

 The compiled binary ('the Seaso executor') will be found at `./target/release/seaso` (or `.\target\release\seaso.exe` on Windows).

 ### Usage
 Run the Seaso executor, feeding in your source code as standard input.
-For example, run `./target/release/seaso.exe < ./program_examples/toy1.seaso`.
+For example, run `./target/release/seaso.exe < ./program_examples/trust.seaso`.

 ### Output

 Once the Seaso executor has consumed all standard input, it will parse and check if your Seaso program is well-formed, and if, so, will compute and output its denotation.
 The denotation consists of three sets of atoms: _truths_, _unknowns_, and _emissions_.
 Always, truths and unknowns are disjoint, and truths are a superset of emissions.
-Here is an example output resulting from `./target/release/seaso.exe < ./program_examples/trust.seaso`
+Here is an example output resulting from the above usage.

 ```
 TimesTaken {